AUM Frequently Asked Questions

 - In the event of a threat, the Crisis Assessment Team will recommend actions to the appropriate chancellor, provost, or vice chancellor(s) in order to protect student(s), employee(s), and the university community.
 Auburn Montgomery takes any and all threats of violence very seriously, and is committed to seeing a civil or criminal case through to its conclusion.
 To support the mission of the crisis assessment team, all employees or supervisors MUST echo this point. http://www.aum.edu/about-aum/public-safety/crisis-assessment-team

-Does Outreach charge for the services they provide?
+Does the Office of Business & Community charge for the services they provide?

 In most instances, yes.
-Outreach is a free-for-service division of the university and is largely self-supporting.
-Occasionally, opportunities arise and Outreach services naturally fit with projects that are worth-while for the community.
-In those cases, Outreach will assist by lending their expertise in a significantly reduced or pro-bono capacity.
+SummmaSource and OutReach, the two divisions that operate from the Office of Business & Community, are free-for-service entities of the university.
+They are largely self-supporting.
+Occasionally, opportunities arise and SummaSource and OutReach services naturally fit with projects that are worth-while for the community.
+In those cases, the trainers or consultants will assist by lending their expertise in a significantly reduced or pro-bono capacity.